tkamai/KamaiHydro/content/home/objective.md

  css_class = ""
 +++

-- To specialize in the physical and hydrological aspects of the subsurface for studying water flow and related transport processes in the [critical zone](https://en.wikipedia.org/wiki/Earth%27s_critical_zone).
+- To specialize in the physical and hydrological aspects of the subsurface by studying water flow and related transport processes in the [critical zone](https://en.wikipedia.org/wiki/Earth%27s_critical_zone).
 - To develop mechanistic understanding for water related processes and construct predictive tools that can provide for better water use-efficiency.